Innovation in MURBs Full-Day Event

 TIME: 7:30 A.M. - 4:00 P.M.
 EST

-LOCATION: Le Salon, National Arts Centre (NAC), 1 Elgin Street
+LOCATION: National Arts Centre (NAC), Canada Room - Atlantic, 1 Elgin Street

 Join the CaGBC and NRCan for a full day event that specifically focuses on Multi-Unit Residential Buildings (MURBs).
 See the details below for the outline of the day.